Warnings: gore, murder.

-For the years he thought he had a right to live after his first home burned, for the corpse of Jin Zixuan taunting him overground, for the memory of a kind man holding a hand to him in a filthy street of Yiling—he wanted to laugh.
+For the years he thought he had a right to live after his first home burned, for the corpse of Jin Zixuan taunting him over the ground, for the memory of a kind man holding a hand to him in a filthy street of Yiling—he wanted to laugh.

 The voice cried and howled, the hands it belonged to shaking him, the smell of upturned earth filling his nose and head.
 Wei Wuxian felt not the desperate embrace that those two arms gave him; he felt not his head be crushed against shoulder and neck, or the calls of his name spoken through sobs and tears.

-The sky blackened, the air ripened, time found its flow again; and Wei Wuxian could only be glad for oblivion as his conscious left him.
+The sky blackened, the air ripened, time found its flow again; and Wei Wuxian could only be glad for oblivion as his consciousness left him.